How It All Began: A Brief History of Mass Local Food

 Massachusetts Local Food Cooperative held its first annual meeting and potluck dinner in February 2010.
 By then, the co-op had grown to 152 members.
 Twenty-seven voting members and their families attended the meeting and elected the co-op’s first official Board of Directors.
 They reviewed the co-op’s Bylaws and voted unanimously to approve them.

-Business and membership continue to grow as the co-op approaches the first anniversary of its launch.
-At the time of this writing, the co-op has four established pickup sites and seven more in the planning stage.
-It’s quickly outgrowing its current sorting site in Westminster and actively seeking a larger space.
+Business and membership continue to grow as the co-op approaches the seventh of its launch.
+At the time of this writing, the co-op has nine established pickup sites and more in the planning stage.
+We have a permanent storage/sorting facility in Gardner – and would love to have YOU involved!

 Were It Not for Your Support …